Topology-Aware Active Learning on Graphs: Methods

 \subsubsection{Stopping Condition}

 Depending on the application, a stopping condition may be preferable to a fixed label budget for the coreset.
 For example, DAC stops when every node on the graph is within $R$ of a coreset point.
 This is often label-inefficient.
-Conversely, our stopping condition is online and data-driven, stopping when the underlying metric reflects the graph is sufficiently explored.
+Conversely, our stopping condition is online and data-driven, stopping when the underlying metric reflects that the graph is sufficiently explored.

-Due to the minimax formulation of our coreset method, the value of curvature between one iteration and the next will be nondecreasing.
-In early experimentation, we observed that after sufficient exploration, there is a large relative ``jump'' in the value of curvature between the acquired point and the existing coreset (Figure \ref{fig:StopCond_illustration}).
-This inspires a simple stopping condition: we stop once a large enough ``jump'' is made in BFC.
+Due to the minimax formulation of our coreset method, the value of curvature of the new coreset point between one iteration and the next will be nondecreasing.
+Figure \ref{fig:StopCond_illustration} illustrates that after sufficient exploration, there is a relatively large, sudden increase in the value of curvature between the acquired point and the existing coreset.
+This suggests the coreset has ``saturated'' the graph, and points toward a simple stopping condition: we stop once a large enough ``jump'' is made in BFC.
 To quantify this, we use a simple online anomaly detection algorithm based on rolling Z-scores.
-We record the discrete difference (derivative) of successive values of BFC and compute a rolling mean and standard deviation of the last $N$ (we use $N$=20) differences.
-For each new sample (difference), we compute the Z-score, and the stopping condition is triggered if the Z-score exceeds a threshold (we use $3$ standard deviations in our experiments.).
-We give pseudocode for this anomaly detector in Algorithm \ref{alg:curvature_stopping}.
+We record the discrete difference of successive values of BFC and compute a rolling mean and standard deviation of the last $N$ (we use $N$=20) differences.
+For each new sample (difference), we compute the Z-score, and the stopping condition triggers if the Z-score exceeds a threshold (we use $3$ standard deviations in our experiments).
+We provide pseudocode for this anomaly detector in Algorithm \ref{alg:curvature_stopping}.